united-security-providers/usp-core-waap/src/docs/getting-started.md

   --for=condition=Ready --timeout=300s
 ```

-Verify the resources are in place:
+Verify that the resources are in place:

 ```shell
 kubectl get corewaapservices -n juiceshop